raghavsharma1729/linux/README.md

 1. Setup GCP VM and build and install kernel, compilation of code, seting up github
 2. Modified the code in the cpuid.c and vmx.c file to implement the functionality for returning the total number of all exit types in %eax when the register value for %eax is 0x4FFFFFFC for the CPUID instruction call
 3. Setup the inner-VM inside a GCP Ubuntu instance.
+4. Modified the code in the cpuid.c and vmx.c file to implement the functionality for returning the total time spent for each exit by returning the high 32 bits in %ebx and the low 32 bits in %ecx when the register value for %eax is 0x4FFFFFFF for the CPUID instruction call
+5. Written the code for testing and tested the functionality for time spent in each exit

 Sakshi:
 1. Modified the code in the cpuid.c and vmx.c file to implement the functionality for returning the high 32 bits in %ebx and the low 32 bits in %ecx of the total time spent in processing all exits, when the register value for %eax is 0x4FFFFFFD for the CPUID instruction call
 2. Research about how to test the changes on the Inner-VM and figured out the dependencie.
 Wrote the tests.
+3. Modified the code in the cpuid.c and vmx.c file to implement the functionality for returning the total number of each exit types in %eax when the register value for %eax is 0x4FFFFFFE for the CPUID instruction call
+4. Written the code for testing and tested the functionality for each exit count

 Common
 Pairing in debugging and running code